Fishing on the Lot River in France

 Rod in hand, waders up to the thighs, come and be spoilt for choice here.
 Saint Vite offers some magnificent shaded spots that is sure to delight everyone.

-Fishing permits are required for a nominal fee and are readily available from Angling Shops or local Tourist Information Centres.
+Fishing permits are required for a nominal fee and are readily available from local fishing shops or online cartedepeche.fr (in English).